5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

    If you are packaging a 64-bit application, use `pf64` instead.
 Don't use `pf`.
 Although this does have a default and might work it's just not obvious: better to avoid this and be explicit.

-* `AllowNoIcons←1` will add a check box _Don't create a Start Menu folder_ to the installer.
+* `AllowNoIcons←1` will add a checkbox _Don't create a Start Menu folder_ to the installer.
 That leaves it up to the user whether the installer should create such a folder, and under which name.

 * `app` is a constant that points to the folder where the user wants to install the application.
 It defaults to `DefaultDirName`: that is just a suggestion the user might or might not accept.